La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _You, Alice, and I all love each other._

 ce
-: conjunction: turns several nouns/pronouns into a set
+: conjunction: joins several arguments into a set

-The conjunction **ce** connects nouns and pronouns into a set.
+The conjunction **ce** merges arguments into a set.
 Thus, **do ce la .alis. ce mi** might be a more verbose way of **le'i prenu** from the previous example when we want to name the members of the set.

 In total, we assert 6 relations: